syncfusion-content/jsp-docs/jsp/PivotGrid/Exporting.md

 # Exporting

-The PivotGrid control can be exported to the following file formats.
+The pivot grid control can be exported to the following file formats:

-* Excel
+* Microsoft Excel
-* Word
+* Microsoft Word
 * PDF
 * CSV

-The PivotGrid control can be exported by invoking **“exportPivotGrid”** method, with an appropriate export option as parameter.
+The pivot grid control can be exported by invoking the **“exportPivotGrid”** method with an appropriate export option as a parameter.

-## JSON Export
+## JSON export

-### Excel Export
+### Excel export

-User can export the contents of PivotGrid to an Excel document for future archival, references and analysis purposes.
+You can export the contents of the pivot grid to an Excel document for future archival, references, and analysis purposes.

-To achieve Excel export, URL and file name is sent as the parameter.
+To achieve Excel export, the URL and the file name are set as parameters.

 {% highlight html %}